nilsstreedain/nilsstreedain.com/blog/_posts/2023-05-28-reverse-engineering-duo-mobile.md

 Success!
 Now to make the process easier.

 ## Creating DUO-Bypass
 While informative, going through that entire process manually to use a third-party app is very cumbersome.
 For those who may want to use a third-party 2FA app without the hassle, I've created [DUO-Bypass](https://duo-bypass.nilsstreedain.com).
 This site allows anyone to instantly generate a HOTP URI QR Code using only the URL of the initial QR code image.
-I've also created a simple [bash script](https://github.com/nilsstreedain/duo-bypass/tree/main/script) that goes through the same process, for more advanced users who may be uncomfortable with an untrusted site accessing their 2FA credentials.
+I've also created a simple [bash script](https://github.com/nilsstreedain/duo-bypass/tree/main/script) that automates the same process, for more advanced users who may be uncomfortable with an untrusted site accessing their 2FA credentials.

 ## Conclusion
-In conclusion, while the importance of robust cybersecurity measures cannot be overstated, it is disheartening to witness the tightening grip of proprietary solutions like DUO Mobile on what was once an open standard.
+In conclusion, while the importance of robust cybersecurity measures cannot be overstated, it is disheartening to witness the tightening grip of proprietary solutions like DUO Mobile on what was intended to be an open standard.
 The encapsulation of OATH standards within DUO's proprietary 'application validation' API restricts users to a closed ecosystem, contradicting the ethos of open authentication.

 I hope this blog post shed some light on the implications of such proprietary practices.
 By monopolizing access to 2FA solutions, DUO effectively monetizes what was originally intended to be freely accessible through open standards like OATH.
 This monetization, however, comes without significant innovation or added value to users.
 Instead, it perpetuates a cycle of vendor lock-in, where users are beholden to proprietary solutions without meaningful alternatives.